 - The power of pheromones: Pheromones are compounds that animals naturally secrete to elicit a certain type of response from another member of their species.
 In the case of cats, calming and anti-anxiety pheromones have been isolated and synthetically reproduced and are available in a product called Comfort Zone (with Feliway).
 It comes in both spray form and as a plug-in diffuser.
 It can go a long way towards decreasing stress and anxiety in cats when used appropriately.
 Such pheromones can also be helpful when introducing new cats or when trying to decrease in-fighting amongst cats within the same household.

-- Let them have a sleep over: Its not uncommon for cats to get into a whole heap of medical trouble when their owners are away on vacation.
+- Let them have a sleep over: It's not uncommon for cats to get into a whole heap of medical trouble when their owners are away on vacation.
 In many of these cases, such as with urethral obstruction, these medical problems can turn quickly fatal if not detected and appropriately treated in time.
-Though many people consider cats ‘low maintenence’ pets that can be left on their own for a long weekend, its really not the best approach.
+Though many people consider cats ‘low maintenance’ pets that can be left on their own for a long weekend, its really not the best approach.
 The responsible choice is to hire a knowledgeable, responsible, and capable pet sitter to stay at your house and watch after your animal brood while you’re away on vacation.
 If you don’t already know of one, speak with the reception staff or nursing staff at your veterinarian’s office… many of them will often do pet sitting on the side, and if they don’t do it themselves, they’ll likely be able to recommend you to someone who does.

 Ignorance is NOT Bliss